patmaddox/renoise-tools/com.patmaddox.TurnItDown.xrnx/README.md

 # Because not everything has to hit 0 dB.

+Automatically attenuates samples by 12 dB when added to a Renoise project.

 ## Known bugs

 * Doesn't attentuate samples When "create multi sampled instruments is enabled" and you drag multiple samples to the sample list